BagToad/GamerPals.xyz/content/docs/info/rules.md

 Below are the rules of the server.
 If you are unsure about any or wish to discuss in further detail, [contact the moderators.](https://discord.com/channels/142663614937956353/1374878540784337008)

-{{< callout context="note" title="Note" icon="outline/info-circle" >}} All our rules apply to messages, images, profile pictures, server tags, statuses, and any other content visible from the server {{< /callout >}}
+{{< callout context="note" title="Note" icon="outline/info-circle" >}}
+All our rules apply to messages, images, profile pictures, server tags, statuses, and any other content visible from the server
+{{< /callout >}}

-## 1. Be kind to your fellow pals
+## 1. Be kind to your fellow pals and staff members

 Please help us keep this server a friendly, positive and welcoming place for all.

 This means:
-- No personal attacks, insults, or put-downs.
+- No personal attacks, insults, or put-downs
-- No inflammatory or derogatory remarks.
+- No inflammatory or derogatory remarks
-- No passive aggression or backhanded comments meant to hurt or demean.
+- No passive aggression or backhanded comments meant to hurt or demean
 - No hate speech, any type of bullying, or harassment (zero tolerance)

 ## 2. No advertising, no recruiting